Dell XPS 13 (Lunar Lake) review: The world’s first tandem OLED laptop won me over

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

-The main draw is the gorgeous tandem 13.4-inch (2,880 x 1,800) OLED touch display, which is the same kind we first saw in the iPad Pro M4 released earlier this year.
+The main draw of the configuration we reviewed is the gorgeous tandem 13.4-inch (2,880 x 1,800) OLED touch display, which is the same kind we first saw in the iPad Pro M4 released earlier this year.
 In my review, I said Apple’s premium tablet had the most beautiful OLED display I had seen on any device—and my stance hasn’t changed with the Dell XPS 13’s tandem OLED.
 Everything looks absolutely stunning on the display thanks to its vivid colors and strong contrasts.

 Then there’s the new Lunar Lake chip, which is a successor to last year’s Meteor Lake.
 Like its predecessor, this chip features an NPU (Neural Processing Unit) that allows it to perform AI-focused tasks more efficiently than processors lacking an NPU.
 And while Intel claims its new chip is faster and more energy efficient than Meteor Lake, our testing revealed decent performance and less-than-spectacular battery life.
 However, since Lunar Lake is an x86 chip this laptop doesn’t have the same compatibility issues plaguing Qualcomm’s Snapdragon X processors like those in the XPS 13 I reviewed earlier this year.

-While the Lunar Lake Dell XPS 13 only offers a different processor and a better OLED option than its Meteor Lake and Snapdragon X counterparts, it’s still one of the best Windows laptops and best laptops for what it offers.
-Even if its non-OLED equivalent is far more energy-efficient, the tandem OLED display is enough of a selling point for those who prioritize display quality above all that it could be worth compromising on battery life.
+While the Lunar Lake Dell XPS 13 only offers a different processor than its Meteor Lake and Snapdragon X counterparts, it’s still one of the best Windows laptops and best laptops for what it offers.
+This is doubly true if you get a model with a tandem OLED display (an option available only on 2024's XPS 13 laptops).
+That feature is enough of a selling point for those who prioritize display quality above all, even if you're compromising on battery life.

 Dell XPS 13 (Lunar Lake) review: Cheat sheet